CPAP (Continuous Positive Airway Pressure)

 - Comfortable to be worn throughout the night

-- Waterproof to prevent leaks
+- Have a secure facial seal to prevent leaks

 - Easy to use to be put on and taken off without assistance